-Parenting would be so much easier if we could prevent misbehavior in children to begin with.
+Parenting would be so much easier if we could prevent misbehavior from even starting.
 Turns out, we can.
-See one sure way to avoid tantrums and meltdowns.
+Here’s one sure way to prevent misbehavior in children.

-Then I learned there was one thing I could do to avoid most of these outbursts.
-And it wasn’t just waiting until “it gets better.”
+Well, I learned there was one thing we could do to avoid most of these outbursts—and it wasn’t just waiting until “it gets better.”

-By making changes, we can reduce and even prevent misbehavior in our kids.
+By making changes, we can reduce and even prevent misbehavior in children.

 And it all starts with this: